Become a master in parking management — five things to keep in mind

 Price is a powerful tool for controlling supply and demand, and it is also a driving factor when it comes to customer satisfaction.
 Therefore, it is important that you set fair and fair prices.
 Consider, for example:

 - Value (both experienced and actual).
-A self-reserved seat is a more precious asset and it also costs more to rent out because the utilization rate is lower.
+A reserved spot is a more precious asset and it also costs more to rent out because the utilization rate is lower.
 Therefore, it should be priced higher than unreserved parking.

 - Demand.
-For example, you can redirect long queues from one fully occupied class of seats to vacant seats within another, by offering these at a more favourable price.
+For example, you can redirect long queues from one fully occupied class of spots to vacant spots within another, by offering these at a more favourable price.
 A typical example of this is from reserved to unreserved parking.

 - Competition.
-How to charge for parking in neighboring properties?
 By pricing correctly, you make your existing customers happy, while attracting new customers who live or work nearby.

 Make strategic decisions with your parking data

-That last piece of advice is what really separates the chaff from the wheat when it comes to parking management.
-Namely, to monitor how customers use your assets and use that data to screw up the offer and optimize the parking deal.
+That last piece of advice is what really makes a difference when it comes to parking management.
+Namely, to monitor how customers use your assets and use that data to tweak the offer and optimize the parking business.
 If you see, for example, that there are long queues for electric car charging, you can count on a profitable investment in the right number of chargers.
 And if you find that there is an unusually high vacancy rate during December, you can plan a campaign with discounted parking permits for next year.

 Do you want to take control of your parking management?